richardwalkerdev/vaulttester/README.md

 podman pull vault
 ```

-View the image is now available locally:
+See that the image is now available locally:

 ``` bash
 podman images
 ```

-Now run a container using that image using the default port:
+Run a container using that image using the default port:

 ``` bash
 podman run -d --cap-add=IPC_LOCK -p 8200:8200 -e 'VAULT_DEV_LISTEN_ADDRESS=0.0.0.0:8200' vault